The Jindo Dog: A Tale of Loyalty and Heritage

 Is a Jindo a Shiba Inu?

 While the Jindo and Shiba Inu share some physical similarities, they are distinct breeds with separate origins.
 Both belong to the Asian Spitz group, which explains their resemblance.
-However, Jindos are larger and have a different coat color palette compared to Shiba Inus.
-Additionally, they have unique temperament and behavior traits that set them apart.
+However, Jindos are larger and have a different coat colour palette compared to Shiba Inus.
+Additionally, they have unique temperament and behaviour traits that set them apart.

 What is the Korean Dog with a Curled Tail?